 Squint hard and the Allegro has the look of Reliant’s shooting brake.
 But while the Allegro was the ‘Reliant Similar’, the three-door estate from Tamworth was the real deal.
 The likes of the Volvo 1800ES and Lancia Beta HPE can trace their roots back to the Scimitar GTE.

 The lady in the press photo is a fair representation of a lady you’d often find in the passenger seat of a shooting brake.
 Occasionally, they’d actually be the lawful wife of the driver.
 Note: this is not Princess Anne.

-Even communists bought into the hole shooting brake thing.
+Even communists bought into the whole shooting brake thing.
 A Trabant 601 Universal was the perfect mode of transport for East German athletes, with its commodious boot ideal for hauling javelins, shot put balls and strange chemicals.

-When the Berlin Wall came down, dozens of these Duroplast wagons ventured into the promised land, and were promptly abandoned by the roadside before Bono came along with his car transporter.
+When the Berlin Wall came down, dozens of these Duroplast wagons ventured into the promised land and were promptly abandoned by the roadside before Bono came along with his car transporter.

 Is it a hatchback, is it an estate?
 No, it’s a Toyota Corolla SR5 Liftback.
 Over the years, the Corolla has become rather anonymous, so it’s easy to forget the earlier models were a little more adventurous.

 Of course, we must give Toyota great credit for reintroducing the shooting brake in the form of the achingly cool GT86 shooting brake concept.
 It’s the Japanese equivalent of the Lynx Eventer, being based on a desirable car and, we hope, built on an industrial park on the outskirts of St. Leonards-on-Sea.